wI2L/jsondiff/README.md

 ]
 ```

+##### Input compaction

+Reducing the size of a JSON Patch is usually beneficial when it needs to be sent on the wire (HTTP request with the `application/json-patch+json` media type for example).
+As such, the package assumes that the desired JSON representation of a patch is a compact ("minified") JSON document.

+When the `Rationalize()` option is enabled, the package pre-process the JSON input given to the `CompareJSON*` functions.
+If your inputs are already compact JSON documents, you **should** also use the `SkipCompact()` option to instruct the package to skip the compaction step, resulting in a *nice and free* performance improvement.

 #### Invertible patch

 Using the functional option `Invertible()`, it is possible to instruct the diff generator to precede each `remove` and `replace` operation with a `test` operation.
 Such patches can be inverted to return a patched document to its original form.

 However, note that it comes with one limitation. `copy` operations cannot be inverted, as they are ambiguous (the reverse of a `copy` is a `remove`, which could then become either an `add` or a `copy`).
-As such, using this option disable the generation of `copy` operations (if option `Factorize()` is used) and replace them with `add`, albeit potentially at the cost of increased patch size.
+As such, using this option disable the generation of `copy` operations (if option `Factorize()` is used) and replace them with `add` operations, albeit potentially at the cost of increased patch size.

 For example, let's generate the diff between those two JSON documents: